Undergraduate Success Plan

 Identify references for jobs or graduate/professional school among faculty, advisors and employers.
 Seek their permission and share your plans.

 Begin a professional job search early.
 If you are graduating in May, start in the fall.
-Meet with a career coach to discuss strategies and resources.
+Meet with your career coach to discuss strategies and resources.

 Connect with employers by attending career fairs and programs and using Handshake to find jobs.